BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

 A [watchtower](https://bitcoinops.org/en/topics/watchtowers/) service prevents this by monitoring the users node for cheating attempts.
 If one is detected, a watchtower broadcasts a justice transaction which gives the cheating parties bitcoin to the honest user.
 Watchtowers sometimes take a small fee for offering this service.

 When using a watchtower and a LSP for other services, it's important to have users connect to one that isn't the LSP.
-This is due to the LSP likely being the only counterparty so having a watchtower with them would not safeguard the users bitcoin.
+This is due to the LSP likely being the only counterparty, so having a watchtower with them would not safeguard the users bitcoin.

 </div>